-Whether as a consumer, a partner, or simply someone who cares about our oceans, your support is vital to the work our Foundation does to fulfil our commitment and our pledge to the UN SGD charter, and to St. Helena's island community.
+Whether as a consumer, a partner, or simply someone who cares about our oceans, your support is vital to the work The Green Fish Foundation does to fulfil our commitment, and our pledge, to the UN SGD charter.

 Our Foundation will strive to:

-Educate St. Helena's children of the importance of caring for the ocean and its marine ecosystem
+Educate tomorrow's ocean guardians of the importance of caring for our delicate marine ecosystems

-Develop and upskill the next generation of fishermen
+Develop and upskill the next generation of pole & line fishermen

-Assist and equip local environmental groups with time and tools to keep our coastline and our ocean clean
+Assist and equip local environmental groups with time and tools to keep our coastlines and our ocean clean

-Support fishermen with the equipment needed to collect data and to tag and monitor stocks
+Support fishermen with the equipment needed to collect data, and to tag and monitor their tuna stocks

-Invest in the technologies that will enable effective monitoring of St. Helena's CAT VI, Marine Protected Area
+Invest in the technologies that will enable effective monitoring of our designated Marine Protected Areas (MPA)

-"As a company and a community, we are going to care for our ocean as if we were planning to be here forever, because we know, when our ocean and the life it supports remain healthy, our fishery and our future, will be protected for generations to come”
+"As a company and a coastal community, we are going to care for our ocean as if we were planning to be here forever, because we know, when our ocean and the life it supports remain healthy, our fisheries and our futures will be protected for generations to come”